Hong Kong 2025 Day 6: Star Ferry to Central & More Eats (香港.漫游+美食)

 10th August 2025, Sunday | ☀️

 9am, we left The Cityview and came to Kadorar et Levain Bakery (加多娜天然酵母手作面包店) near the hotel.
 The bakery was always crowded when we walked passed it several times when returning to the hotel so we gave it a try this time.
-It was not so packed in the morning since their signature items would be rolled out at 11:30am (Pistachio Sticky Rice Pancake) and 4:30pm (French Pudding Bun & Matcha Red Bean Mochi Bun).
+It was not so packed in the morning since their signature items would be rolled out at 11:30am and 4:30pm respectively.

 We bought a Seaweed Sea-Salt Mini Croissant (星野海苔盐可頌) and Sweet Potato Bun (紫薯包) to try.
-The Seaweed Sea-Salt Croissant has a mellow seaweed flavour on a savoury bun, nice to chew on and not too salty.
-The Sweet Potato Bun has rich purple sweet potato paste with soft white mochi as filling, mild sweet and with nice flavours and textures.
+The buns had nice flavours and textures.
 No wonder the bakery was so popular.
 We would want to try at least one of their signature items before the end of the trip.

 We took the MTR from Yau Ma Tei to Tsim Sha Shui again.
 We had wanted to try Kau Kee Beef Brisket (九记牛腩), in Central, but it was marked on Google Maps as "closed" on Sunday.
 So, we searched for other options that served beef brisket noodle and found Prince Noodles (王子牛腩牛杂粉面专家) along Lock Road — diagonally opposite Cheung Hing Kee (香港祥兴记上海生煎包) where we had Shanghai pan-fried buns the day before.